williamneo/item-issues/_posts/2019-02-25-cookies-garland-dyeworks.md

 tags: [hanger]
 ---

-Sugar Icing Holiday Cookies Garland Dyeworks items are missing hanger icons.
+Sugar Icing Holiday Cookies Garland Dyeworks items are missing hanger icons  in the main `/items/` directory.
+They need the images copied over from the `/items2/` mirror.